|

 4.2.2 Air-Powered Tools (in addition to 4.2 Portable Power Tools requirements listed above)

-are powered by an electric or gas powered air compressor or explosive
+an electric or gas powered air compressor or explosive cartridge.
+Attachments

-Safety requirements are identical to those of their electric or
+are identical to those of their electric or manual counterparts

 ·